FreHu/abaplint-clean-code/rules.md

 ### global_class

 Mostly checks abapgit metadata for class names.
 The situations checked for are caused by code which can't be activated, but the rule is enabled for some extra validation.

+### begin_end_names

+Checks that names in the `begin of ...` and `end of ...` match.
+Code violating this rule is invalid.

+Enabled.

+### check_transformation_exists

+Validates that transformations called in your code exist.

+Enabled.

+### implement_methods

+Looks for abstract methods which are not yet implemented.
+Code violating this rule is invalid.

+Enabled.

+### local_testclass_location

+Validates that test classes are placed within the test include.

+Enabled.

+### main_file_contents

+Validations related to report definitions.

+- a report must have a name
+- a report must begin with `REPORT`
+- report name and filename must match

+Enabled.